 Collecting reclaimed wood is most definitely one of my hobbies since I build with reclaimed wood SO much.

-So as you can imagine, I end up with all kinds of reclaimed wood in all kinds of conditions, covered with dust, dirt, mold, green mildew or worse.
+So as you can imagine, I end up with all kinds of reclaimed wood in all kinds of conditions, covered with dust, dirt, mold, green mildew, stains or worse that is difficult to simply wipe clean.

-In fact, some of the reclaimed wood is so dirty, you may not even think to bring it home!
+In fact, most of the reclaimed wood I collect is so dirty, you may not even think to bring it home!

 So coming up with an easy cleaning method was a must if I was going to keep up this little wood collecting hobby of mine.